Sojiro/ashokma/source/_posts/How-to-create-your-own-startup-script-in-linux-2019-07-17.md

 ```

 > **Tip:** It is not just about launching IDEs and such.
 We can also `git pull` any changes to keep our code updated before we start working or make the linux `clean build` our app in the meantime we get our coffee ^\_^

+> **Caution:** Do remember that the script will be executed for each shell session that is for each Terminal launch as it loads the profile per launch. /O\\/O\

 [1]: /2019/07/03/How-to-add-environment-or-path-variables-in-linux/#Add-to-path-variable
 [2]: /2019/07/03/How-to-add-environment-or-path-variables-in-linux/#Load-the-configs